charmbracelet/huh/README.md

 ### Select

-Prompt the user to select from a list.
+Prompt the user to select a single option from a list.

 <img alt="Select field" width="600" src="https://vhs.charm.sh/vhs-7wFqZlxMWgbWmOIpBqXJTi.gif">